networklessons/labs/gns3vault-archive/readme.md

 # GNS3Vault Labs

 This folder contains networking labs from **gns3vault.com**.
-Since the website is currently offline, I've made these labs available here to ensure they remain accessible to the networking community.
+Since I decided to take the website offline, I've made these labs available here to ensure they remain accessible to the networking community.

 ## About